Tamino1230/unicode-ai/README.md

 # Unicode-AI

 Unicode-AI is a modern, privacy-friendly Unicode cleaner for text and code files.
 It helps you remove invisible, zero-width, and other problematic Unicode characters that can cause issues in code, documents, and projects.
-The app is fully client-side and works in your browser—no data is sent anywhere.
+The app is fully client-side and works in your browser - no data is sent anywhere.

 It should remove varius Invisible Unicode Characters in Code, Texts, etc.